curv3d/curv/Math.md

 ## Math Library Implementation
 * Some math operations are coded in Curv.
 That's best if there's no efficiency reason to do otherwise, because the code is shorter.
-* Some math operations are built-in functions.
-That's needed for efficiency reasons,
+* Some math operations are built-in functions, for efficiency reasons.
-  * if the function is in the C library and is not something you'd want to write in Curv, like trig and exponential functions.
+  * If the function is in the C library and is not something you'd want to write in Curv, like trig and exponential functions.
-  * if the function is a SPIR-V primitive math operation, indicating that it has special hardware support on GPUs.
+  * If the function is a SPIR-V primitive math operation, indicating that it has special hardware support on GPUs.
 Eg, `dot`.
 * Some Curv primitive math operations are written as idioms that compile into special internal operators.
 Eg, (a*b)+c compiles to FMA(a,b,c),